High order multiscale analysis of discrete integrable equations: Acknowledgments

 \section{Acknowledgments}

-LD and SC have been partly supported by the Italian Ministry of Education and Research, PRIN ``Nonlinear waves: integrable fine dimensional reductions and discretizations" from 2007 to 2009 and PRIN ``Continuous and discrete nonlinear integrable evolutions: from water waves to symplectic maps" from 2010.
-RHH thanks the INFN, Sezione Roma Tre and the UPM for their support during his visits to Rome.
-We thank Matteo Petrera for many enlightening discussion in the first stage of this paper.
+LD and CS were partly supported by the Italian Ministry of Education and Research, PRIN ``Nonlinear waves: integrable fine dimensional reductions and discretizations" from 2007 to 2009 and PRIN ``Continuous and discrete nonlinear integrable evolutions: from water waves to symplectic maps" from 2010.
+RHH is supported by projects PID2019-106802GB-I00 and PID2021-124473NB-I00 from the Ministry of Science and Innovation of Spain, and would like to thank the INFN, Sezione Roma Tre and the UPM for their support during his visits to Rome.
+We thank Matteo Petrera for many enlightening discussions in the first stages of this paper.

+Before the publication of this work, Professor Decio Levi untimely passed away.
+Christian Scimiterna and Rafael Hernandez Heredero would like to express their deep admiration to their Professor, to whom they owe so many things in their personal and academic lifes, and whom they miss with deep emotion.